avt-its-simple/netlinx-style-guide/README.md

 Each level of indentation is to be the same width as a single TAB character.
 Although indentation does not affect logic structure within the NetLinx language, it is imperative that this is maintained for code readability.

 ### Spaces
 Where possible, excess whitespace should be avoided.
-The exception to this is where it provides a logical separation between values.
+The exception to this is where it provides a logical separation between values or you are vertically aligning a set of related assignment operations.

-A space never follows another space except in strings or comments.

 No space follows an opening bracket, `(` or `[`, or precedes a closing bracket, `)` or `]`.